xrdocs/virtual-routing/_tutorials/xrd-control-plane-on-openshift.md

 XRd Control Plane will now be running in Red Hat OpenShift.

-This was covered in four steps from a functioning OpenShift cluster:
+This was covered in five steps from a functioning OpenShift cluster:

 1. The machine was set up for running XRd using Machine Config and TuneD
+2. The setup was validated using `host-check`
-2. SR-IOV networking resources were created
+3. SR-IOV networking resources were created
-3. A namespace and Service Account for running XRd were created
+4. A namespace and Service Account for running XRd were created
-4. An XRd Control Plane workload was deployed on a worker node
+5. An XRd Control Plane workload was deployed on a worker node

 # Appendix A: Using physical functions (PFs)